 Finally, states’ motor vehicle departments use VINs to keep track of registered vehicles.

-Do you need a VIN to get insurance?
+Need a VIN to get insurance

 Insurance companies need all your car’s information to determine your rates.
 However, most insurers can give you a policy estimate without your VIN if you’re shopping around and comparing quotes.